MARTA Internship Provides “One-of-a-Kind Experiences”

 One of the other ways Parker expressed his leadership priorities was through his commitment to hiring women among his senior and executive staff.

 Transit is a notoriously male-dominated field.
-According to the Institute for Women’s Policy Research, only 9 percent of sector jobs are held by women.
+According to the Institute for Women’s Policy Research, only 9 percent of transit sector jobs are held by women.

 But MARTA is far from the norm.
 Seven of Parker’s 11 chief executives are women and a sizeable number of women serve at every level of the organization.